kathep/trauma/trauma-design.md

   </ul>
 {% endfor %}

+---

-<h4 id="aid">Trigger self-care and first aid</h4>
+## Trigger self-care and first aid
-<p><em>When a trigger is experienced, there are many strategies from a wide range of knowledge traditions that can assist a triggered person with regulating, and accelerate returning to a non-triggered state.
-Some of the ones listed below we have found personally helpful.</em></p>
+When a trigger is experienced, there are many strategies from a wide range of knowledge traditions that can assist a triggered person with regulating, and accelerate returning to a non-triggered state.
+Some of the ones listed below we have found personally helpful.

 <ul>
   <li>jin shen point 17 - deactivates the vagus nerve</li>